 Before traveling with technology, another practice to consider is using password managers.
 Password managers are secure applications that make it easier to manage and store your passwords for various services and devices.
 Sites like LastPass are ideal for keeping track of the many passwords you use for various sites without compromising your safety.

 Puerto Rico is a beautiful place to visit!
 As you prepare to take a trip to Puerto Rico, make sure to take the necessary precautions to protect and prepare your tech as well.
 Keep this guide in mind as you get ready for your upcoming trip.
+If you need assistance with all your technology needs, BCA IT in Miami is a managed IT support company that can help you.

 For helpful Puerto Rican travel advice, read on here!